FelixKratz/SketchyBar/README.md

 * *margin*: the screen padding around the bar itself
 * *y_offset*: the y-offset in pixels from the default position
 * *corner_radius*: the corner radius of the bar itself
+* *blur_radius*: the blur radius to be applied to the background of the bar itself
 * *padding_left*: padding on the left before first item
 * *padding_right*: just as padding_right
 * *bar_color*: the color of the bar itself